fmipython/homework-deployer/README.md

 Detailed functionalities:

-- Register a deployment event.
+- Register a deployment event. (`python3 homework-deployer.py register hw1.json`)
-- List all deployment events.
+- List all deployment events. (`python3 homework-deployer.py list`)
-- Deregister a deployment event.
+- Deregister a deployment event. (`python3 homework-deployer.py deregister 1`)
-- Manually run a deployment event.
+- Manually run a deployment event. (`python3 homework-deployer.py run 1`)
-- Execute deployment events.

 - Pull files from a (private) repository.
 - Push files to a repository.
 - Run CI/CD actions (this is more of a wish).